deadduck-09/FireWalls/README.md

 ## ✨ About

-**FireWalls** is my personal collection of wallpapers gathered over the years.
+**FireWalls** is my personal collection of wallpapers gathered over time.
-A mix of clean desktops, anime aesthetics, moody skies, terminal vibes, cozy scenes, and wallpapers that simply look too good to ignore.
+A mix of clean desktops, anime aesthetics, moody skies, terminal vibes, cozy scenes, and wallpapers that just look too good to ignore.

 New wallpapers will be added often.

+👉 For a smoother browsing experience, check out the web version above.

 ---